INSURING YOUR CAR

 Western Australia

-A lightweight car like a Hyundai Getz, for instance, will cost $271.80, while a traditional family car like a Toyota Camry will cost $404.40.
+A lightweight car like a Hyundai Getz, will pay less than a traditional family car like a Toyota Camry.

-The state also charges a Motor Injury Insurance charge (CTP equivalent) which is $479.40 per year for a privately owned vehicle.
-On top of that, there's an administration fee of $10.30.
+The state also charges a Motor Injury Insurance charge (CTP equivalent) and an administration fee.

 More info on WA registration costs is available at the Department of Transport site.